Inference for Change Points in High Dimensional Data via Self-Normalization: Introduction

-In this paper, we propose a new class of test statistics that target dense alternatives in the high dimensional setting with either one single change point or multiple change points, which is a problem that received much less attention in the literature.
-Our approach is nonparametric, requires quite mild structural assumptions on the data generating process, and does not impose any sparsity assumptions. {Due to the use of self-normalization the limiting distribution of the proposed tests is pivotal.
+In this paper, we propose a new class of test statistics that target dense alternatives in the high-dimensional setting with either one single change point or multiple change points, which has received relatively less attention in the literature.
+The focus on the dense alternative can be well motivated by real data and is often the type of alternative we are interested in.
+For example, copy number variations in cancer cells are commonly manifested as change-points occurring at the same positions across many related data sequences corresponding to cancer samples and biologically-related individuals; see Fan and Mackey (2017).
+As a second example, the financial crisis is expected to have an impact on a large number of sectors and their stock returns, so a dense change is expected if we study the stock returns time series for many sectors.
+Our approach is nonparametric, requires quite mild structural assumptions on the data generating process, and does not impose any sparsity assumptions.
+Due to the use of self-normalization the limiting distributions of the proposed tests are pivotal.
 We note that, while self-normalized change point tests with pivotal limit were also obtained in \cite{shao2010testing} and \cite{zhang2018unsupervised}, the test statistics in the latter papers can not be used when $p \geq n$.
-Even when $p < n$ but $p$ is moderately large relative to $n$, those tests typically do not work well as shown in some preliminary simulations.}
+Even when $p < n$ but $p$ is moderately large relative to $n$, those tests typically do not work well as shown in some unreported simulations.

-{To fix ideas, we begin by considering the setting of one single change point alternative.
-To construct a procedure that works under mild assumptions on $p$, we build upon the insights from \cite{chen2010two} who demonstrated that U-statistics provide the right approach for comparing two high-dimensional mean vectors.
+To fix ideas, we begin by considering the setting of one single change point alternative for high-dimensional independent data.
+To construct a procedure that works under mild assumptions on $p$, we build upon the insights from \cite{chen2010two} who demonstrated that U-statistics provide a very effective means of comparing two high-dimensional mean vectors.
 Deriving the limiting distribution of our tests requires control over a collection of high-dimensional sequential U-statistics computed from a growing number of different sub-samples.
 This is achieved by establishing the weak convergence of a two-parameter stochastic process in the form of sequential U-statistic under sensible and mild assumptions.
 Given this crucial theoretical ingredient, we are able to derive the limiting null distribution of our test for a single change point.
 Practically, critical values of the proposed test can be obtained by simulation as the limiting null distribution is pivotal, and the procedure is rather straightforward to implement as no tuning parameter is involved.
 We further derive the power under local alternatives.